 It then starts listing these sheet names starting from the cell where you entered the formula and going one cell down with each sheet name.

-For this formula to work, you need to have all the empty cells that would be filled by the formula result.
+For this formula to work, you need to have empty cells below where the formula is entered.

 For example, if you have 10 worksheets in the document, using this formula is going to occupy 10 cells starting from the cell where you entered the formula.

-In case there is any content in any of the nine cells below the cell where you entered the formula, this formula is going to show you a reference error.
+In case there is any content in any of the nine cells below the cell where you entered the formula, this formula is going to show you a #REF! error.